Disclaimer: I do not own Danny Phantom nor do I make any profit from this story.

 "At the beginning, you couldn't pick me out from a line up," said Phantom.
 "All ghosts have the same basic powers: flight, intangibility, invisibility, and a ghost ray.
 The rest develop in accordance with its personality as the ghost gets more powerful.
 I was pretty lucky.
 With the energy from the accident, I didn't have to make a solid form for myself, so I started off as a medium-high level ghost right away.
 Never an apparition or anything.
 When the first ghosts started coming through the portal, they were the usual suspects weaker, animal, shaped, no overtly developed powers.
 I had a tough time with them though.
 I'd never had to fight to defend my haunt before.

-"Sam and Tucker and Danny were real essential.
-They gave me a Thermos so I could catch the other ghosts; they cheered me on, which gave me a power boost; and they helped with tactics and stuff.
+"Sam and Tucker and Danny were a big help.
+They gave me a Thermos so I could catch the other ghosts.
+They cheered me on, which gave me a power boost.
+And they helped with tactics and stuff.
 By the time Skulker, who was the first really powerful ghost to come through portal, came around, I had gotten pretty good at fighting.
 After that, I just got better and better.
 So then I had to deal with the ordinary ghosts that came through, but then I also had to fight super-powerful ghosts and ghost hunters too.
 I wish they'd just leave Amity Park alone."

 "If you care about Amity Park so much, why do you keep destroying it?" asked Jack.